Philippa York: In popular culture

 During the mid-1980s York appeared in television commercials for Kellogg's 'Start' cereal.
 A one-hour Granada Television documentary about York's 1985 racing season, entitled The High Life, which also included appearances by Allan Peiper and music by Steve Winwood, was screened in Britain on the eve of the 1986 Tour de France.

 Robert Millar – The High Life was rediscovered and screened, simultaneously with the release of the book, at Edinburgh Bike Week Film Festival on 26 June 2007.
 A DVD version of the documentary was released in 2008.
-In 2011, Millar authored analytical opinions for Cyclingnews during the Tour de France.
+In 2011, York (writing as Robert Millar) authored analytical opinions for Cyclingnews during the Tour de France.

 In June 2021, a large mural was created by artist Rogue-One on a gable wall in Lennoxtown, Scotland depicting an image of York as Robert Millar in the polka-dot jersey; the building is located at the edge of the Campsie Fells where she trained as a cyclist specialising in hill-climbing.

 Personal life

-As Millar, York married a French woman, Sylvie Transler, in December 1985.
+York married a French woman, Sylvie Transler, in December 1985.
 No one from York's family was in attendance, nor any team-mates, who had no idea York even had a girlfriend.
-Panasonic team-mate Phil Anderson commented, "He didn't seem to have the skills for getting on with men, let alone women".
+Panasonic team-mate Phil Anderson commented that she, "didn't seem to have the skills for getting on with men, let alone women".
 The couple were believed to have separated by the late 1990s.

 As a cyclist, York had a reputation for being taciturn and could be uncooperative with the media.
 Jeff Connor, author of Wide Eyed & Legless: Inside the Tour de France was told to "fuck off" when requesting an interview during the 1987 Tour de France.
 When told this, commentator Phil Liggett replied, "That sounds like Millar, he's been really awkward with us in the past.
 Personally, I think it's a disgrace.
 He has a duty to his sponsor to represent the team and you don't do that by telling journalists to 'fuck off'."
 During commentary for Stage 23 of the 1987 Tour de France, Liggett stated "[It has been a] very disappointing Tour for Robert.
 He has lost a lot of popularity, too, one has to say.
 He won't speak to journalists and the team itself [Panasonic] is also becoming discontented with Robert this year."
 York subsequently left Panasonic at the end of the 1987 season, to join Fagor.

 York's disappearance during the 2000s was at the time attributed to these characteristics of insularity and eccentricity.
 At the time, rumours of a gender transition were largely disregarded.
 On 6 July 2017, in a statement on Cyclingnews, York confirmed her gender transition.
 She wrote that:

 York is the first former professional cyclist to have publicly transitioned.

-She is not related to David Millar, a fellow road cyclist from the west of Scotland whose main success came in the mid-2000s.
+She is not related to David Millar, born in Malta but also Scottish, whose main success came in the mid-2000s.